 We have implemented a risk-based approach to identify and assess the cybersecurity threats that could affect our business and information systems.
 Our cybersecurity risk assessment process evaluates our maturity across key areas of cybersecurity, and incorporates industry standard framework considerations, including the National Institute of Standards and Technology.
 The cybersecurity management program includes evaluation of our technical, administrative, and end-point security, including encryption, firewalls, security scans and anti-virus systems and logical security controls.
-We continue to promote a company-wide culture of cybersecurity risk management awareness and cybersecurity to the executive team and works closely with our management team, and where necessary, engages external experts to evaluate and address cybersecurity risks in alignment with our business objectives and operational needs.
+We continue to promote a companywide culture of cybersecurity risk management awareness and cybersecurity considerations are integrated in our decisionmaking processes.
+We have an experienced IT team led by our Vice President of IT, who has more than 20 years of industry experience.
+Our Vice President of IT reports directly to the executive team and works closely with our management team, and where necessary, engages external experts to evaluate and address cybersecurity risks in alignment with our business objectives and operational needs.
 Our Vice President of IT provides regular updates on cybersecurity to the audit committee of our board of directors.